 Check Your Voter Registration Status

-You need to be a registered voter if you want to vote.
-Not sure if you’re registered?
+You need to be registered if you want to vote.
+Not sure if you're registered?
 You can check your registration status here.

 is a nonpartisan movement that aims to create a cultural shift around voting and civic engagement by unifying around a central truth: our democracy works best when we all participate.

 Learn More and Get Involved